Unfortunately, there are times when we have to take matters to court to settle them.

-If your case isn’t particularly unusual and you have been wronged by a person or group, do some research to find out if there are humanitarian groups that can offer you free representation.
+If your case isn’t particularly unusual and a person or group has wronged you, do some research to find out if there are humanitarian groups that can offer you free representation.

 Further, any case that involves civil rights issues may be eligible for free representation as well.

-Any discrimination suit or discrepancies with pay in relation to race may are options that a number of organizations would be willing to represent.
+Any discrimination suit or discrepancies with pay in relation to race may be options that many organizations would be willing to represent.

 You’re the Recipient of Financial Assistance

 Individuals who are the recipients of government aid or fall into categories listed under the Older Americans Act or Developmentally Disabled Assistance Act might be able to receive additional assistance.

 If you’ve qualified for food stamps or you would qualify if you signed up, your state might have the infrastructure available to offer you free legal aid.